On Being Expelled from Peterson Academy – Part 2

 By now I was pretty hopped up on adrenaline.

 (Actually, it’s funny because I previously remembered all this happening sometime in the afternoon.
-In retrospect, as I’m combing through logs, it felt earlier because I think I was up past 3 AM ET the next day trying to assess what had happened since the whole thing was an incredibly-surprising turn of events.)
+In retrospect, it felt earlier because I was up past 3 AM ET trying to take everything in.)

-At 22:42 ET we discovered that another student had been axed.
+At 22:42 ET we found out that another student had been axed, and discovered at least two others were removed around this time.

-Now, to put this into perspective for you, we know of four people who had been removed from Peterson Academy prior to all this.
+To put this into perspective for you, there had been four people who had been removed from Peterson Academy over the five months prior to all this.

 There are the three legitimate trolls I mentioned in my previous post, and there was a reporter for Slate who wrote this article back in October 2024: